SUMMER LEADERSHIP CAMPS

 Eligibility and Process

 In Pennsylvania, PASC is charged by the Hearst Foundation to administer the program, in partnership with the Pennsylvania Department of Education (PDE).
+School administrators play an important role in our process, and we invite everyone to review the introductory letter that is sent annually to all high school principals in Pennsylvania.
+You are also invited to view the national press release as well.

-The US Senate Youth Program is merit based and highly competitive.
 The following requirements must be adhered to:

 -